 If a layoff should occur, an employee's seniority will be retained for one year.
 Seniority at the University is automatically terminated upon resignation, retirement, termination, failure to return from layoff, or the taking of an unauthorized leave of absence.
 (See Section 3.19.2 on Layoff in this handbook for information pertaining to separation of employment due to layoff.)

 Employees who voluntarily terminate employment with the University, and are later rehired, will be classified as new employees and will serve the required six-month employment probationary period.
-The rehired employee will not be given credit for past service with the University when establishing eligibility for vacation accrual or sick leave.
+The rehired employee will be given credit for past service with the University when establishing eligibility for vacation accrual.
 The rehired employee will receive credit for prior service for retirement system benefits as established by the regulations of the retirement system (refer to MOSERS Member Handbook for further details).
 The University will recognize prior service with Missouri State University in establishing total service for the employee recognition and service awards program.

 Volunteers make an important contribution to the success of the University.
 Judgment and care must be exercised in the use of volunteers.
 In accordance with the Fair Labor Standards Act (FLSA), the University considers a volunteer to be an individual who performs hours of service for the University for civic, charitable, or humanitarian reasons, without promise, expectation or receipt of compensation for services rendered.
 Any person volunteering services to the University must complete a Volunteer Statement (V-Pre) form which must be signed by the departmental supervisor and forwarded to the Director of Human Resources before volunteer services can be performed.
 Volunteers must not be used in place of employees and may not displace an employee who would ordinarily be paid to do the same work.
 Please contact the Office of Human Resources to obtain the Volunteer Statement (V-Pre) form.